nizzaneela/Programming_error_explanation/README.md

 bf_unconstrained = calculate_bf(unconstrained_results, simulation_results)
 bf_recCA = calculate_bf(recCA_results, simulation_results)
 ```
-More specifically, the values are the probabilities for the subset of topologies shown in Figure 2:
+And the sum of the values is not equal or proportional to the total number of simulations, because only a fraction of the simulations conform to the three topologies.
+As can be seen in Figure 2:

 ![Figure 2 of Pekar et al. 2022](science.abp8337-f2.jpg)